dalbyryan3/dot-files/README.md

 # dot-files
-Dot files for various applications.
+Dot files or general config files for various applications and shells.